 Thomas Palmer, aged 18, was a cannabis smoker of Wokingham who murdered two of his friends during a woodland gathering in 2005.
 He slit the throat of a 16 year old and stabbed to death a close friend aged 14.
 Palmer used a hunting knife with a seven-inch blade, and "virtually beheaded" the older friend, whom he stabbed ten times.
 The other victim was stabbed 23 times.
-The Reading court learned that the killer was a regular cannabis user and was addicted to horror films.
+The court at Reading learned that the killer was a regular cannabis user and addicted to horror films.
 Palmer contracted hallucinations according to his own testimony.
 He had failed the drugs test for the Royal Air Force because he smoked cannabis.
 Shortly before the murders, he used one of his knives to cut five swastikas into his chest.

 A week before the killings, for four days Palmer watched a DVD horror film about a serial killer who stabbed his victims, cutting their throats.
 The connection is obvious, and by no means the sole instance of depraved video influence on murderers.
-Palmer's cannabis use had upset his sleep pattern, and he had also taken cocaine.
+Palmer's cannabis use had upset his sleep pattern.
+He had also taken cocaine.
 The two victims were part of a group of friends who met in the woods to smoke cannabis.
 Medical experts told the jury that Palmer was in the first stages of schizophrenia.
 He was given a minimum 20 years in prison for the double murder.

 Possibly more famous is William Jaggs, an Oxford University student and prolific cannabis user who graduated to cocaine and LSD.
 Jaggs became a cannabis addict at Harrow public school, from where he stole items in order to fund his drug intake.
 His increasingly violent behaviour caused him to be thrown out of a party for using a knife to threaten a girlfriend.
 The degree of sexual license in such instances is marked.
-Jaggs indecently assaulted a younger pupil, but was allowed to stay on at the public school because his father was a teacher there.
+Jaggs indecently assaulted a younger pupil.
+Discrepantly, he was allowed to stay on at the public school because his father was a teacher there.

 Jaggs later told psychiatrists that he planned to kill a drug colleague with a chainsaw.
 He informed an Oxford tutor that he was experiencing hallucinations.
 Jaggs admitted to being a psychopath; that was before he murdered Lucy Braham in 2006.
-The murderer frenziedly stabbed the victim sixty-six times, and was found covered in blood beside the corpse.
+The murderer frenziedly stabbed the victim sixty-six times.
+Jaggs was found covered in blood beside the corpse.
 When he saw the police officers coming towards him, Jaggs repeatedly stabbed himself in the chest, and fell into a coma.
 He was consigned to a mental hospital.

 4. Cocaine and Mephedrone

 The case of William Jaggs illustrates “gateway drug” complications.
 The cocaine problem had become deep-rooted in Britain.
-In 2007, a United Nations report stated that more than 900,000 young people in Britain were cocaine users, and that this drug was sampled by one in twenty people between the ages of 15 and 34.
+In 2007, a United Nations report stated that more than 900,000 young people in Britain were cocaine users; moreover, this drug was sampled by one in twenty people between the ages of 15 and 34.
 Britain was now suffering the highest level of cocaine use, among young people, in the developed world.
 In April 2008, the British government revealed that one in three offenders tested by the police for hard drugs, after committing street violence, had been using cocaine.
 The statistics further divulged that a third of these cocaine-influenced criminals had also resorted to heroin or another opiate.